 Coventry.
 Coventry Cathedral is perhaps internationally Britain’s best-known 20th-century building.
 Built to designs by Sir Basil Spence beside the ruins of its predecessor, destroyed in 1940, it is both a showcase for some of the best art of the time (Graham Sutherland, John Piper, Jacob Epstein).
 In the evening, a walk through Stratford-upon-Avon, which has retained many buildings Shakespeare would have known.
 Overnight Stratford.

 Gloucester, Bristol.
 The procession of tall cylindrical pillars in Gloucester’s nave is unadulterated Norman, but, following the burial of Edward II in 1327, the eastern parts are exquisitely veiled in the first large-scale appearance of Perpendicular architecture.
-The east window, which retains its mediaeval stained glass, is one of the largest in Europe.
+The east window, which retains its medieval stained glass, is one of the largest in Europe.
 Bristol cathedral is a much-overlooked gem with fine work of every era, from the lavishly patterned walls of the Romanesque chapter house to G. E. Street’s great Victorian nave.
 But its highlight is the east end, among the most innovative and beautiful of early 14th-century buildings.
 First of two nights in Wells.

 Wells.
 An exceptionally unspoilt little city, Wells has a fortified bishop’s palace, 14th-century houses of the Vicars Choral and much else of charm and interest.
 The cathedral was one of the first in England to be built entirely in Gothic style.
 Its screened west front, eastward march of the nave, sequence of experimental contrasted spaces of the Decorated east end, serene chapter house and Perpendicular cloisters all contribute to the cathedral’s exceptional allure.
 The strainer arches supporting the sagging tower are among

-Salisbury.
+In 2024: Salisbury.
 One of the most uplifting experiences in English architecture, Salisbury is unique among the Gothic cathedrals in England in that it was built on a virgin site and largely in a single campaign, 1220–58.
 To homogeneity are added lucidity of design and perfection of detail.
-Completed a century later, the spire at 404 feet is the tallest mediaeval structure in Britain.
+Completed a century later, the spire at 404 feet is the tallest medieval structure in Britain.
 The close is the finest in the country, and the town beyond has an extensive expanse of historic fabric.
 Overnight Winchester.

 Winchester.
 Winchester Cathedral is one of Europe’s longest churches, reflecting the city’s status intermittently from the 9th to the 17th centuries as a seat of English government.
 The transepts are unembellished early Norman (1079), raw architecture of brute power, whereas the mighty nave was dressed 300 years later in suave Perpendicular garb.
 The profusion of chantry chapels constitutes an enchanting collection of Gothic micro-architecture.
 Wall paintings, floor tiles, the finest 12th-century Bible.
-Return to Tothill Street in central London by 4.00pm.
+Return to Tothill Street in central London by 4.00pm

-Two sharing: £2,740.
-Single occupancy: £3,060.
+In 2024.
+Two sharing: £3,290.
+Single occupancy: £3,730.